Looking for books about Mexican culture and history? Check out these picture books about Mexico, from Spanish books to Mexican children’s folklore!

 Born in 1852, José Guadalupe Posada became an artist credited with creating calaveras, the festive bony figures associated with the Day of the Dead.
 His calaveras drawings were also political cartoons that communicated his ideas to the Mexican people who couldn’t read.

-Pair this picture book biography with Day of the Dead for a deeper understanding of this holiday that ties in with Mexican history. [picture book biography, ages 6 and up]
+Pair this picture book biography with the Day of the Dead for a deeper understanding of this holiday that ties in with Mexican history. [picture book biography, ages 6 and up]

-p.s.
 Beneath the Stone: A Mexican Zapotec Tale by Bernard Wolf

 Six-year-old Leo wants to be a weaver, and he helps with the family business which begins by preparing the wool for yarn.
 Even though the Zapotec tapetes are famous in Mexico for their beauty and durability, business is not going well for Leo’s family.

 Still, his family celebrates The Day of the Dead and other holidays.
 Soon, it’s time to go to market in the city, twenty-five days away.
-This year, sales are good, and even Leo’s small tapete which his father converted to a shoulder bag sells.
+This year, sales are good, and even Leo’s small tapete which his father converted into a shoulder bag sells.

 Kids will take in the small details of Leo’s life and might notice similarities to their lives such as the food he eats and how he plays.
 Picture books like these with photograph illustrations show us all how we are more similar than different.
 It makes the world a smaller place. [nonfiction picture book, ages 6 and up]